sunnyfloyd/bs-free-job-search/README.md

 ## Technological Stack

-- Flask API that additionally serves static files.
+- Flask for REST API and server that serves static files.
 - Svelte for building a dynamic, single-page based application.
+- Bootstrap for UI visuals.

 ## Local Deployment